 Climate change has produced drying and warming in the east Antarctic region.
 The ozone hole has also elevated UVB radiation over the entire continent.
 Casey ecosystems can provide us with a valuable sentinel to measure the impact of climate change.

 What plants are in the Casey region?

-The plants at Casey can be divided into three groups:
+The plants at Casey are in three groups:

 1. Mosses and liverworts

 During evolution, mosses and liverworts were among the first plants to inhabit the land.
 Unique characteristics enable them to survive drying and freezing.
 Although mosses are tough, they can only grow in the wetter areas around melt lakes and streams.
 Small moss patches also inhabit cracks in rocks and other sheltered areas where melt water is available.
 Melt of ice comes with the return of the sun in spring.

 Lichens can grow on most surfaces found in the Casey region (for example rocks, soil and also on mosses).
 They can absorb water from the air.
 Like mosses, lichens can survive long periods of desiccation.
-They can survive in very dry areas and are therefore widely distributed.
+They can survive in very dry areas, and so are widely distributed.
 Lichens are even found on exposed rocks within 500 km of the South Pole.

 3. Terrestrial and snow algae

 These plants belong to the same group as seaweeds.
 They are found in the nutrient rich areas around penguin colonies.
 Terrestrial algae thrive in the salty coastal areas where mosses and lichens cannot grow.
 Prasiola crispa (a species of terrestrial alga) grows as a green mat and looks like sea lettuce.